ciphermenial/ciphermenial.github.io/_posts/2025-03-27-smtp-outbound-server.md

 SigningTable			refile:/etc/opendkim/signing.table
 ```

+> You can name each of the files under `/etc/opendkim/` to anything you please.
+You need to make sure that you use the same names with each of the files edited throughout this guide.
+{: .prompt-info }

 ### Configuration Descriptions
 - **AutoRestart**: Indicate whether or not the filter should arrange to restart automatically if it crashes.
 - **AutoRestartRate**: Sets the maximum automatic restart rate.
 See the [opendkim.conf(5) man page](https://linux.die.net/man/5/opendkim.conf) for the format of this parameter.